ph4ntonn/Stowaway/README_EN.md

 These two parameter can be used on admin&&agent, under active mode

-By setting this option, you can specify the SNI option for TLS negotiation for the current node
+By setting this option, you can specify the SNI option for TLS negotiation or WebSocket target host for the current node

 - admin: `./stowaway_admin -l 10000 --tls-enable -s 123`
 - agent: `./stowaway_agent -c xxx.xxx.xxx.xxx:10000 --tls-enable -s 123 --domain xxx.com`

-Please note, this parameter must be used in conjunction with the `--tls-enable` parameter.Otherwise, this parameter will be ineffective

 #### --heartbeat